 Climate change is a relatively new factor that is going to act as an additional stress on the existing vulnerabilities of people and environment in Tripura.
-In last 50 years the max range of temperature month wise and min temperature month wise with the mean temperature have been given in Annexure 8.
+The month wise maximum and minimum range of temperature along with the mean temperature over the last 50 years have been given in Annexure 9.